Max Verstappen holds off Lando Norris to extend title lead with Spanish GP win

 Asked by his engineer if he wanted to cover off Russell, an ambitious Norris said: “I think we need to go and get Max.”

-Further back, Hamilton was muscling his way past Sainz – the Spaniard who he will replace at Ferrari next year.
-The pair banged wheels and, although the stewards noted the incident, they took no action.
+Further back, Hamilton was muscling his way past Sainz, the Spaniard whom he will replace at Ferrari next year.
+The pair banged wheels and although the stewards noted the incident, they took no action.

 “I don’t know why we don’t follow the rulebook,” a disgruntled Sainz complained.